Quick Answer

 You’re still getting treatment

-If you’re still receiving medical treatment, your car accident lawyer likely won't take the next step towards getting you a personal injury settlement .
+If you're still receiving medical treatment, the next step toward settlement typically waits — until your treatment progresses, the full extent of your injuries isn't yet known.
 That’s because they won’t know the full extent of your treatment (because you’re still treating) and won’t know what to tell the insurance company about how seriously you were injured.

 Determining who is to blame